isomerpages/moe-sgs/Resources/announcements/_posts/2020-05-27-post-Arrangements for School after Circuit Breaker.md

 layout: post
 description: ""
 ---
-<a href="url">Please click here to download Arrangements for School after Circuit Breaker in PDF.</a>
+<a href="url" target = "_blank" >Please click here to download Arrangements for School after Circuit Breaker in PDF.</a>